hashicorp/vault-guides/governance/sentinel/README.md

-businesshours-policy.sentinel | Sentinel policy that checks request's time | Needs to be converted to base64 prior to be added to *egp-time-payload.json* my-acl-policy.json | ACL policy to be associated to an user | This policy will allow access to the secret path that will be protected by Sentinel secret-example.json | Value representing sensitive information to be stored in Vault | Used to test if user can read/write a secret when Sentinel policy is in place user-password.json | Contains user password | Used to create a new user with the permissive ACL policy user-payload | Information to create an user | This user will test the Sentinel check
+businesshours-policy.sentinel | Sentinel policy that checks request's time | Needs to be converted to base64 prior to be added to *egp-time-payload.json* my-acl-policy.json | ACL policy to be associated to an user | This policy will allow access to the secret path that will be protected by Sentinel secret-example.json | Value representing sensitive information to be stored in Vault | Used to test if user can read/write a secret when Sentinel policy is in place userpass-auth-payload.json | userpass auth method payload | Used to enable userpass authentication method for our tests user-password.json | Contains user password | Used to create a new user with the permissive ACL policy user-payload | Information to create an user | This user will test the Sentinel check